hrb-tech/hrbOS/README.md

 The first attempt using Elemental project discribed in [ai-dialogs.md](.docs/ai-dialogs.md) doesn't work yet.
 The elemental command line is launching errors when executing elemental create-iso .....

+A second attempt will try using k3os approach. ...

+This project isn't a priority, since it is possible to create the same environment using Debian/Ubuntu with docker installed.